 18 Nov 1979 DeSoto NWR, Washington Co (cited above)

 26 Nov 2004 Clay Co (Brogie 2005).

 Additional reports are undocumented, but generally fit the pattern of the documented reports.
 Two birds were noted by an observer familiar with the species in Sarpy Co about 1969, but the observer was unwilling to report the birds (Cortelyou 1980).
 One was reported in Lincoln 13 and 15 Nov 1976 (Williams 1977, Cortelyou 1977).
 The NOURC did not accept a report based on unclear photos of one near Valentine, Cherry Co 16 May 1987 (Grenon 1990).

-Comments: Common Ground-Doves have a propensity to wander northward in late fall from the regular range in the southern United States.
-There are 17 Kansas records Sep-Jan (Thompson et al 2011), one in Oct for South Dakota (Tallman et al 2002) and one in Oct for Wyoming (Faulkner 2010).
+Comments: Common Ground Doves have a propensity to wander northward in late fall from the regular range in the southeastern United States, but reports westward onto the Great Plains are rare.
+There are five records for northwestern Missouri Oct-Feb (eBird.org, accessed Oct 2021), 17 Kansas records Sep-Jan (Thompson et al 2011), one in Oct for South Dakota (Tallman et al 2002) and one in Oct for Wyoming (Faulkner 2010).
 There are five records for Colorado Nov-Dec (CBRC).

 CBRC: Colorado Bird Records Committee

 NOURC: Nebraska Ornithologists’ Union Records Committee

 American Ornithologists’ Union [AOU].
 1957.
 The AOU Check-list of North American birds, 5th ed.
 Port City Press, Baltimore, Maryland, USA.